azooz2003-bit/hackathon_Minesweeper/README.md

 # shellhack-minesweeper
-Minesweeper python project for shellbacks 2021
+minesweeper python project for shellhacks 2021 this code is used with tkinter for its GUI